Morpheuslabs-io/waves-escrow-dapp-sample/README.md

 cd /projects/waves-escrow-dapp-sample
 mvn clean spring-boot:run
 ```
+It may take few minutes for maven to download the dependencies to run the springboot java app.

 You can see the output as below, then check the seller account, you will see more waves has been transferred to the buyer account.
 <img src="img/jescrow.png" alt="out log"/>
 <img src="img/seller.png" alt="Seller account"/>